PLAN YOUR VISIT

 There is truly every type of accommodation option available on the Gold Coast – hostel, apartment, motel, hotel or Airbnb.
 You can stay beachside or in the stunning hinterland.

 QT Gold Coast is the official accommodation partner of the Gold Coast Film Festival!
-Exclusive to GCFF guests, use the code GCFF20 to receive 20% off the best room rate available.
+Exclusive to Gold Coast Film Festival, guests receive 20% off the best room rate available by using the code GCFF21.

 Celebrating eclectic design and bold entertainment, QT Gold Coast offers guests an intriguing yet relaxing beachside experience.
 Standing tall just back from the golden sands of Australia’s most spectacular coastline, this contemporary resort sets a new standard in designer accommodation in Surfers Paradise.
 Blending nostalgic surfer chic and Miami catwalk cool, QT Gold Coast is deliberately intended to satisfy appetites, inspire conversation and arrest the senses.
 With four on-site dining options, QT Gold Coast satisfies every appetite.
 Have a cocktail at Stingray Lounge, fuel up on a mosaic of foods at Bazaar, indulge in high tea at Fixx or dine on authentic Japanese at Yamagen.